F1ratbl/Media-Dowload/README.md

 - **`history.py` & `history.json`**: It keeps and manages the record of your downloaded files in `json` format.
 - **`templates/index.html`**: The face of the application.
 The stylish design, buttons, and animations you see are here.
 It contains HTML (structure), Tailwind (style), and JavaScript (logic) codes.
 - **`downloads/`**: The folder where downloaded files are saved.

+---
+This software is developed solely for educational and personal research purposes.
+Compliance with YouTube's Terms of Service and local copyright laws is the sole responsibility of the user.
+---